 Early Life

-Lucio Chua Tan Sr. was born on July 17, 1934, in Amoy (now Xiamen), Fujian, China.
-His family moved to the Philippines when he was a child, seeking better opportunities.
-He pursued a bachelor's degree in chemical engineering from Far Eastern University in Manila.
+Lucio Tan was born in Amoy (Xiamen), Fujian, China, on July 17, 1934.
+His family moved to the Philippines when he was a child, settling in Cebu.
+He faced early financial hardships, often attending school barefoot and working as a stevedore to support his family.
+He pursued a bachelor's degree in chemical engineering at Far Eastern University in Manila, where he worked as a janitor at a tobacco factory to fund his education.

 Rise to Success